tgvaughan/R0-manuscript-materials/README.md

 # R0 manuscript materials

-This repository contains the BEAST 2 XML files and R scripts needed to replicate the analyses presented in the manuscript "Estimates of outbreak-specific SARS-CoV-2 epidemiological parameters from genomic data".
+This repository contains the BEAST 2 XML files and R scripts needed to replicate the analyses presented in the manuscript "Estimates of early outbreak-specific SARS-CoV-2 epidemiological parameters from genomic data".

 The files are organized as follows: